NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 **Differential Testing Results Storage (Optional)**

 The deviated behaviours found during differential testing (after applying our filtering scheme) are stored in the ```classify``` database at the local MYSQL database.
-The check the results, using the following bash command to login into the database:
+To check the results, using the following bash command to login into the database:

 >```mysql -uroot -p123456 ```